8x more accelerated

 Who created Adblock Fast?

-Adblock Fast was created and is maintained by Rocketship, an award-winning app studio based in Palo Alto and San Francisco.
-Our mission is to design and develop the finest mobile and web experiences, of our own and for clients.
+Adblock Fast was created and is maintained by Rocketship, an award-winning app studio whose mission is to design and develop the finest mobile and web experiences in the universe.

 What is Adblock Fast?

 Adblock Fast is a new, faster ad blocker for desktop browsers and mobile devices.

 When will Adblock Fast be available on [insert platform here]?

 Adblock Fast is available for the Opera and Chrome desktop browsers, for Android 5.0 and up (with Samsung Internet 4.0 and up), and for iOS 9 and up (on 64-bit devices, iPhone 5s and up and iPad mini 2 and up).
 Follow us on Facebook or on Twitter for news about additional platform availability.